 A writ is to be addressed to the Electoral Commissioner and the Electoral Commissioner is to forward a copy of the writ —

-(a) in the case of a general election for the Council, to the returning officer and deputy returning officers for each region;

-(b) in the case of any other election in a region, to the returning officer and deputy returning officers for the region;
+(a) in the case of a Council election, to the returning officer and deputy returning officers for the whole of State electorate;

+[(b) deleted]

 (c) in the case of a general election for the Assembly, to the returning officer for each district;

 (d) in the case of any other election in a district, to the returning officer for the district.

 [Section 74 inserted: No. 36 of 2000 s.
-14.]
+14; amended: No. 20 of 2021 s.
+44.]

-75. Advertisement of writ etc., Electoral Commissioner’s duties as to
+75. Advertisement of writ and other matters relating to election

+(1) In this section —

+advertise means advertise on the Commission website and in any other way the Electoral Commissioner considers appropriate.

-(1) Having received a writ for an election in a region or an election in a district the Electoral Commissioner is to —
+(2) Having received a writ for an election the Electoral Commissioner must —

-(a) advertise in the region or district the day of issue of the writ and the writ’s particulars; and
+(a) advertise the day of issue of the writ and the writ’s particulars; and

-(b) as soon as practicable after receiving the writ, advertise in the region or district the place of declaration of nominations appointed under section 85(1) for the election; and
+(b) as soon as practicable after receiving the writ, advertise the place of declaration of nominations appointed under section 85(1) for the election; and

 (c) publish whatever information the Electoral Commissioner considers necessary to adequately inform electors about polling places at which the poll will be taken and polling areas declared under section 100(1)(i) in relation to polling places.